 When it comes to the array of utility-based products hemp can replace or even enhance, we have only begun to uncover the tip of the iceberg.
 Hemp farming is formally legal under the protection of the Farm Bill.
 This opened the door for more people to find new and innovative ways to use hemp.

-Even this extensive list doesn’t cover all the items available in the market today.
-As more hemp becomes available to manufacturers, we are liable to see other everyday items made infinitely better thanks to the unrivaled versatility of hemp.
+Even this extensive list doesn’t cover all the items available on the market today.
+As more hemp becomes available to manufacturers, we are likely to see other everyday items made infinitely better thanks to hemp’s unrivaled versatility.

 Better yet, do you have a favorite CBD or delta-8 product?
-We pride ourselves in supplying the best in what hemp has to offer.
-Be sure to shop Ounce of Hope’s various hemp-based products to see which one stands out for you!
+We pride ourselves in supplying the best in what hemp and cannabis offer.
+Be sure to shop Ounce of Hope’s various cannabis and hemp products to see which stands out!